jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

--> After updating the PI, then by using the command i installed the speed test client into my PI.
+-> After updating the PI, by using the command below I installed the speed test client into my PI.

           sudo apt install speedtest-cli